 Pregnancy tests work by recording the levels of Human Chorionic Gonadotropin (hCG), a hormone that’s released after implantation.
 The problem is that, if you have recently had a miscarriage or another pregnancy, the hormone may still be present in your blood.
 Any test taken at this time may, therefore, give a false positive.
 This is also why some pregnancy tests can give you a result long before others are able to: they’re simply more sensitive to hCG levels.

 Of course, patience isn’t really part of your vocabulary when you’ve been trying for a baby.
 The temptation to take a test if your period is even one day late is understandable.
 But, the problem is that doing so may give you a false negative.
 Even if the test claims to be able to give results just three days after you were due.
 It’s best to wait at least one week until the date your period was supposed to start.
 And, whatever the result, take another test a few days later.

 Check the expiry date

 It turns out that pregnancy tests can go ‘off’.
-Well, not really – but they do tend to lose efficacy if they’re not new, especially if they’ve been kept in a warm, moist place (and you thought your bathroom was the ideal place to keep your test).
+Well, not really.
+But, they do tend to lose efficacy if they’re not new, especially if they’ve been kept in a warm, moist place.
+So, the bathroom might not be the ideal place to keep your test.
 This is because the chemical that reads hCG levels tends to deteriorate over time.
 It’s worth the expense to buy a new kit every time you want to test, rather than stocking up – and when you do, double check the details on the box to make sure it’s still valid.